dotnet/aspnetcore/docs/BuildFromSource.md

 Some features, such as new target frameworks, may require prerelease tooling builds for Visual Studio.
 These are available in the [Visual Studio Preview](https://www.visualstudio.com/vs/preview/).

+## Resx files

+If you need to make changes to a .resx file, run `dotnet msbuild /t:Resx <path to csproj>`.
+This will update the generated C#.